forkineye/ESPixelStick/README.md

 ### To-do
 - Add softAP configuration mode.
 - Add mDNS and DNS-SD support.
-- Migrate to FastLED when ported to ESP8266.
+- Migrate to FastLED if / when ported to ESP8266.

 ### Resources
 - Firmware: http://github.com/forkineye/ESPixelStick